• Home

 Author

-I love working with seniors!
-I thoroughly enjoy guiding clients through the planning process, from finding the right destination to organizing the logistics to hearing about the trip upon their return.
+I enjoy guiding clients through the planning process: from finding the right destination to organizing the logistics and finally hearing about the trip upon your return!
 I am a strong advocate for my clients when it comes to price, quality and service.
 Trust and building lasting relationships along with continuing education are all extremely important to my business.

 All